 The NAEI is compiled on an annual basis.
-Each year the full time inventory series is recalculated to take account of improved data inputs and any advances in the methodology.
-Updating the full time series is an important process as it ensures that the entire dataset uses the methodology that is the most current.
-National totals and temporal trends are reported to UN/ECE, UNFCCC and other international fora.
+Each year the full inventory time-series is recalculated to take account of improved data inputs and any advances in methodology.
+Updating the full time-series is an important process as it ensures that the entire dataset uses the methodology that is the most current.
+National totals and temporal trends are reported to the European Commission (under the National Emission Ceiling Directive and the European Union Monitoring Mechanism), UN/ECE, UNFCCC and other international fora.

-Emission maps have in the past only been routinely compiled for the latest year in the time series.
-Hence, there has in the past been no consistent set of historic emissions maps for the full inventory time series.
-However, for the first time in 2006, a time series relative to a 2005 base year has been calculated for end-user emission maps for CO_2 and Local Authority fuel use estimates.
-These maps and datasets (King et al and Bush et al 2008) have been developed in support of national policy on energy consumption and carbon emissions.
-There is a commitment in future years also to back-calculate the emissions maps for these metric to take into account improvements in methodology so that a comparable time series starting in 2005 is always maintained.
+Historically, emission maps have only been routinely compiled for the latest year in the NAEI time-series.
+Hence, there has been no consistent time-series in spatially disaggregated emissions maps.
+However, for the first time in 2006, a time-series relative to a 2005 base year has been calculated for end-user emission maps for CO_2 and sub-national energy consumption estimates.
+These maps and datasets (King et al and Bush et al 2008) have been developed in order to support national policy on energy consumption and carbon emissions on behalf of DECC.
+There is a commitment in future years to back-calculate the emissions maps for end-user CO_2 and fuel use to take into account improvements in mapping methodology and to ensure that a comparable time-series starting in 2005 is always maintained.